zampolli75/blogddslab/_posts/2017-02-17-introduction-to-is.md

 College students today are digital natives, they have an almost symbiotic relationship with digital technology.
 They all carry laptops, and their smartphones are an extension of their body… and sometimes their being.
 However, despite having embraced the digital lifestyle, I worry that most college level youth are not computer literate.
 For over a decade I have been hearing from colleagues who don’t teach freshmen level Information Systems courses a variation of the following quote: “Young students are computer literate.
 They are born with computers and they learn Word and Excel in high school.”
 The misguided implication is that they don’t need an introductory computing course.
 Let me tell you, this was not true in 2004 and it is not true in 2017!
 It is, in fact, a testament of the unbridled success of IT over the last 30 years that most young people are computer illiterate – despite having been surrounded by digital technology since birth.
 As IT becomes more powerful and complex it becomes easier to use.
 Thanks to the malleability of software, digital technologies are one of the few things that become easier to operate as they increase in complexity and scope.

 This is a critical misunderstanding.
 Using the smartphone to Snap and the computer to watch YouTube videos does not imply computer literacy.
 Using Moodle to get assignments and writing term papers in Microsoft Word doesn’t either.
 As the opening quote suggests, computer literacy is about reaching a level of fluency and skill that makes the activity of using computers effortless, and even enjoyable.
 Ponder that last point for a second.
 When computing is effortless and enjoyable, you are much more likely to want to push beyond your current level of skills and challenge yourself.
 Perhaps you try computer programming or you try to figure out what all the hype about Artificial Intelligence is really about.
-Conversely, if one is inefficient and unsure in their computer use, they are likely to loathing the experience when they have to do “computer work,” and certainly will shun any further learning.
+Conversely, if one is inefficient and unsure in their computer use, they are likely to loathe the experience when they have to do “computer work,” and certainly will shun any further learning.
 This is a very important point because computing is a foundational skill.

 The report <a href="http://content.thirdway.org/publications/714/Dancing-With-Robots.pdf">“Dancing with Robots,”</a> introduce the notion of foundational skills - those “skills that beget skills.”
 In 2017 computing is the ultimate foundational skill.
 As software is embraced by virtually all industries and it mediates more and more aspect of everyday life, I would argue that computer literacy is the most critical foundation skill a young person can develop.